-Given the completely different structure of the assessment model in the new visual arts course (first examinations 2016), retake candidates will not be able to carry forward their marks if these were awarded using the old assessment model.
+Retake candidates will not be able to carry over their marks if these were awarded using the old visual arts assessment model (last examination November 2015).
+This is due to the completely different structure of the assessment model in the new visual arts course (first assessment 2016).
 Candidates retaking the examination will be able to use the same work but will have to submit it to comply with the requirements of the new guide.
 The new Visual arts guide and the TSM for the new course are available on the OCC.
-Information about the eSubmissions of visual arts is also available in section B6a of the Handbook of procedures for the Diploma Programme 2016.
 Coordinators must ensure that teachers are aware of the new requirements.
-Marks awarded in the May 2016 examination session using the current assessment model can be carried forward.